 Eric's Japan experience wasn't over.
 He got a call and did some recording and mixing in Los Angeles for hide (pronounced hee-day), a guitarist in the band X who was launching a solo career and who would quickly become one of the top-selling artists in Japan.
 Eric recorded hide's 2nd and 3rd records ('Psyence' and 'Ja, Zoo') as well as numerous singles, most of which reached Oricon Magazine's top-ten (if not #1 spot).
 Suddenly Eric was "in demand" in Japan.

 This turn of events eventually led to Eric to (with reluctance) close his studio, pack his things and move to Japan.
 Between 2001 and 2010 he recorded and/or mixed a boatload of records, many of which charted high there and which included a number of recordings with Kimura Kaela, all of which charted in the Oricon top-ten.
 He is also proud of the mixing he did for Olivia Lufkin.

 Eric returned to the states late in 2010.
-He currently resides in Tucson, Arizona and of late has been working with singer-songwriters Chris Burroughs and Gabrielle Rubin.
-In the spring of 2015 Eric mixed a new record of Louis Jordan covers by Arizona Blues Hall of Fame inductee, Carla 'the Hurricane' Brownlee, and he continues to mix for Japanese clients as well at his new location on E. Grant Road.
+He currently resides in Tucson, Arizona and of late has been working with local singer-songwriters Chris Burroughs, Gabrielle Rubin, Chris Holiman and Joe Peña, while continuing to mix for Japanese clients as well at his new location on E. Grant Road.